nansencenter/NEDAS/docs/source/examples.qg.rst

 QG model
 ========

-A quasi-geostrophic model (qg) in Fortran
+A quasi-geostrophic model (qg), written in Fortran by `Dr. Shafer Smith <https://cims.nyu.edu/~shafer/tools/index.html>`_, is implemented in NEDAS as a test model.

+A Docker image provides a demonstration of the offline filter analysis scheme.

 .. code-block:: bash